10 memorable movie fathers

 9. Lt.
 Col. Wilbur “Bull” Meechum in The Great Santini (1979, dir.
 Lewis John Carlino)

 Robert Duvall is all blustery machismo in this profile of toxic masculinity decades before that phrase entered the realm of public discourse.
-This adaptation of Pat Conroy’s autobiographical novel about “Bull” Meechum, a Marine Corps fighter pilot approaching retirement, flirts with sentimentality, but director Lewis John Carlino deserves credit for the uncomfortably on-target depiction of a curdled father-son relationship.
-In the film’s most lacerating scene, Meechum bullies his teenage son (a very good Michael O’Keefe) for having the audacity to beat him at backyard basketball.
+This adaptation of Pat Conroy’s autobiographical novel about “Bull” Meechum, a Marine Corps fighter pilot approaching retirement, flirts with sentimentality, but director Lewis John Carlino deserves credit for an uncomfortably on-target depiction of a curdled father-son relationship.
+In the film’s most lacerating scene, Meechum bullies his teenage son (a very good Michael O’Keefe) for having the audacity to beat him at a game of backyard basketball.
 The Great Santini is not a great movie, but it does boast a great performance from Duvall.
 The actor anchors “Bull” Meechum’s periodically monstrous behavior in the familiarity of real life.

-8. Ryōta Nonomiya in Like Father, Like Son (2013, dir.
+7. Ryōta Nonomiya in Like Father, Like Son (2013, dir.
 Hirokazu Kore-eda)

-7. Finding Nemo (2003, dir.
+6. Marlin in Finding Nemo (2003, dir.
 Andrew Stanton)

 5. Chris Gardner in The Pursuit of Happyness (2006, dir.
 Gabriele Muccino)